formicidae-tracker/studio/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

+## Roadmap

+Please refer to the general [roadmap](ROADMAP.md) and the [issue tracker](https://github.com/formicidae-tracker/studio/labels/enhancement).

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/formicidae-tracker/studio/tags).

 ## Authors